thiago-tar/thiago-tar/README.md

 <img src="https://uploaddeimagens.com.br/images/003/785/671/full/68747470733a2f2f696d6167652e6672656570696b2e636f6d2f667265652d766563746f722f70726f6772616d6d6572732d636f6e636570742d696c6c757374726174696f6e2d7765622d646576656c6f7065722d6368617261637465725f3138323236.png?1647963896" min-width="400px" max-width="400px" width="380px" align="right" alt="thiagotar">

-## Hi there, I'm Thiago 👋
+### Hi there, I'm Thiago! 👋

-### I'm a .NET Developer!!

-- 💼 I'm currently work developing websites, APIs and RPA (Robotic Process Automation)
-- 🎓 I'm Computer Science Graduate🙏
-- 🌱 I’m currently learning about Angular and node.js
+Welcome to my GitHub profile.
+I'm a passionate .NET Developer with a strong background in developing websites, APIs, and RPA (Robotic Process Automation).
+My goal is to create efficient and reliable software solutions that enhance productivity and deliver a seamless user experience.

+👨‍💻 Technical Skills:

+Proficient in .NET framework and C#
+Experience in building web applications using ASP.NET and MVC Skilled in database management with SQL Server Familiar with front-end technologies like HTML, CSS, and JavaScript

+💼 Currently, I am actively engaged in developing cutting-edge websites, APIs, and exploring the exciting field of RPA.
+I thrive on solving complex challenges and turning ideas into functional solutions.

+🎓 Education:
+I hold a Bachelor's degree in Computer Science, which has provided me with a strong foundation in software development principles and problem-solving techniques.
+Throughout my academic journey, I have gained valuable experience collaborating on various projects and honing my programming skills.

+🌱 Continuous Learning:
+I believe in the importance of staying up-to-date with emerging technologies.
+Currently, I am focusing on expanding my knowledge in Angular and node.js, as these frameworks have gained significant popularity in the industry.
+I actively seek out new learning resources and engage in practical projects to enhance my expertise.

+⚡ Fun Fact:
-- ⚡ Fun fact: I love to play soccer and video games🤣
+When I'm not immersed in coding, I love to unwind by playing soccer and video games.
+It's a great way for me to relax, recharge, and stay sharp.

+Feel free to explore my repositories and projects to get a better understanding of my work and coding style.
+I am open to collaboration and always excited to connect with fellow developers and technology enthusiasts.

+Let's innovate and build remarkable software together! 🚀

 ### Connect with me ⤵️: